GarySimons/One-Milestone-Project/README.md

 If the user is interested in one of the bouquets and wishes to discover more, then clicking on the image reveals a **modal**.
 This modal echoes the design of the shopping page, and has a description and a subheading asking to select from the three sizes that you would like, and a large **buy now** button to entice you.
 This would (if it where a live link) take you to the basket page where you would be able tp fill in your details and complete your order.

 Additionally, with the **about Us** section, I wanted to introduce and show the personality of the owners and what they believe in and stand for.
 I feel this helps the user to relate to the sellers as people with principles and standards that they themselves would like to think they have in common.
 This has a images to quickly establish the links.
 There are also a few paragraphs about their humble beginnings and their friendship, their services to show the range of occasions they cater for and about how they are very eco minded, with all their flowers being organically sourced from a local supplier.
-This makes them intio real, passionate and caring people rather than just a faceless business.
+This makes them into real, passionate and caring people rather than just a faceless business.

 We then move down to the **contact us** section.
 Again this is clean and uncluttered, and simply gives the address, phone number and an email.
 There is also an iframe of a Google Map to show their exact locaion.